This section of the website sets out information and practical advice on a number of topics relevant to the workplace.

 People with a disability are entitled to have reasonable adjustments made to the job or working environment to enable them to remain in, or to take up, employment.

-It is unlawful for an employer to ask questions about a job applicant’s health or disability before offering them a job (although there are some exceptions).
+In Great Britain, but not in Northern Ireland, it is unlawful for an employer to ask questions about a job applicant’s health or disability before offering them a job (although there are some exceptions).

 All women are entitled to: